Four Approaches to Share and Reflect on Our Work

 Reflecting on the Design–The Design Critique

 Every design is an opportunity for the designer to learn something.
-Maybe they learn about new techniques?
-Or maybe they learn something about the users and their needs?
-Or about how other parts of the design work?
+Maybe they learn about new techniques.
+Maybe they learn something about the users and their needs.
+Or maybe they learn how other parts of the design work.

 The critique is a fantastic opportunity for the design team to turn inward and take apart a design, learning what makes it tick.
 Everyone in a well-run critique walks away with a new perspective on design and how to better meet users’ needs.
 It’s a great way for us to improve on our craft.

 Unlike demos and walkthroughs, the intended audience is the design team.
-Others can join in (and this should be encouraged), but a critique wants to really dive into the details of how the design came about, so it’ll get geeky.
-(They should be warned).
+Others can join in (and the team should encourage this).
+But a critique wants to dive into the details of how the design came about, so it’ll get geeky.
+(They should be warned.)
 After all, if a developer or product manager is curious about how the design came together, getting an immersive education on the thinking behind it will give them better insight into the process, making it less mysterious.

 Critiques are different from reviews because the team isn’t honing in on the issues.
 Whereas a review likely only focuses on things that need fixing, a great critique session might only focus on things that worked well.
 After all, how did the developer get it right?
-What was their thinking and process?
+What was their thinking?
+What was their process?
 What would they do to make it even better?

 Of the four techniques, critiques are the ones we do the least.
 Yet, they are probably the most valuable, as they not only help us understand how to make this design better, but all the designs that will come after.

 For each of the four techniques, variations can modify what they accomplish.
 For example, one team we recently worked with took a walkthrough and modified it to compare the user stories they’d created to the prototype they’d implemented.